 University of South Florida

 Prior to joining the faculty at UNF, Dr. Taylor has served for 20 years of clinical practice in numerous administrative and clinical positions working to expand high quality clinical care to under served populations.
-She is a nationally recognized expert in Human-Animal Interaction and Animal Assisted Therapy in Counseling.
+She is a nationally recognized expert in Human-Animal Interaction, Animal Assisted Therapy in Counseling and Childhood Sexual Abuse.
 Her practice specialties have included working with experientially with children and adolescents who have experienced sexual trauma and those who additionally became sexual offenders.
 In a related capacity, she provided forensic interviewing/offender risk assessment and expert testimony in cases involving child abuse for both Georgia and Florida Superior Courts.

 2016 Regional Directors Award Magellan Healthcare, Inc., NSB/Kingsbay, GA